 On January 13, 2016, IASB issued IFRS 16, Leases, which replaces the current guidance in IAS 17, Leases.
 IFRS 16 requires lessees to recognize a lease liability reflecting future lease payments and a right of use asset for virtually all lease contracts.
 A depreciation charge for the right of use asset will be recorded within cost of corporate restaurant operations and corporate costs and an interest expense will be recorded within interest expense.
-IFRS 16 must be applied to an entity's first annual IFRS financial statements for periods beginning on or after January 1, 2019, with early adoption permitted if the entity has adopted IFRS 15.
+IFRS 16 must be applied to an entity's first annual IFRS financial statements for periods beginning on or after January 1, 2019.
 The Company has contractual obligations in the form of operating leases under IAS 17, which may result in a material increase to both assets and liabilities upon adoption of IFRS 16, and material changes to the timing of recognition of expenses associated with the lease arrangements.
-Management is evaluating the standard and has not yet determined the impact on the consolidated financial statements.